DragShot/fnf-vs-selever-mod/example_mods/vs-selever/readme.txt

  so those will not be present if this mod is played without its bundled
  executable:

- - Story mode dialogues (the mod uses the same autoload routine than the Kade Engine build, instead of a lua script).
+ - Story mode dialogues (the mod uses the same autoload routine from the Kade Engine build, instead of a lua script).
  - Character-specific talk sounds.
  - Mid-Fight Masses Crossfade, also known as the Week 6's Evil Trail.